Alstonville, New South Wales: Schools

 The town of Alstonville is home to two public and one private school: Alstonville Public School (state primary), St Joseph's School (Catholic primary) and Alstonville High School (state secondary).
 In 2016 the newly built Alstonville Preschool was opened, situated next to the Olympic Swimming Pool.

 Transport

 Transport between Alstonville and Wollongbar, is by either car, or foot/bike, as a path runs between Bulwinkel Park and the shopping centre at Wollongbar.

-Bus services are limited.
-There are no buses into or out of Alstonville at night or on weekends.
-As a result, the area has experienced problems with petty crimes and public nuisances.
+There is a regular bus service operating between Ballina and Lismore which passes through Alstonville.